 The AAO recommends that children visit an orthodontist for the first time around their seventh birthday.
 While many may think this is too young, it’s actually the perfect age.
 At the age of seven, children will often have a mix of baby teeth and permanent teeth, allowing the Sturbridge orthodontist to get an idea of how the adult smile is taking shape.
-They will be able to identify any potential issues, and determine when the best time for intervention is.
+They will be able to identify any potential issues and determine when the best time for an intervention.

 At your child’s initial consultation, our team will use X-rays and digital photos, as well as a physical exam, to determine how your child’s baby teeth are falling out and the permanent teeth are erupting.
 We’ll be able to see what is happening below the surface of the gums and make sure the jaws are growing properly to be able to accommodate all of the adult teeth.

 For some patients, we may recommend treatment begin soon, while for others we may take a more wait-and-see approach.
 This allows us to continue monitoring the smile and then recommend treatment at the time we believe it will have the most positive impact on the growing smile.

 While orthodontic treatment can begin and be successful at any age, it is often easier when a child is younger.
 This is because it allows us the opportunity to guide the growth of the jaw to ensure adequate space for all of the permanent teeth.
 When we can do this, we can ensure a harmonious bite and straight smile.

 Phase I Treatment Sturbridge

 The first phase of interventive orthodontics focuses on the jaw.
 There are different appliances we can use to help us guide jaw growth, depending on what your child’s specific needs are.
 Our Sturbridge orthodontists will determine if your child would benefit most from an appliance like a palatal expander, or if early braces may be the best option.